YanickT/Library/README.md

 - To escape the project press on the projects name in the navbar.
 You will be forwarded back to the main page with all projects listed.

+#### Working in a project
+- Using the mouse (wheel and press and move) the image of connected articles can be zoomed and moved
+- The dependencies are clickable and will open the dependency page
+- The Todos are removed when clicking on them

 ### Tips:
 Place a ```run_library.py``` file at your desktop.